gitgroch/ecom-project-1/README.md

 User stories for this project can be found on theproject board [here](https://github.com/users/gitgroch/projects/3)

-The development Goals for the Website were to:

--
 The website can be accessed here: [https://ecom-proj-1.herokuapp.com/](https://ecom-proj-1.herokuapp.com/)

 ## **Agile Methodology**